 For more information check out the How it works page for students.

 To View where VIP fits in your program view HERE

 Experiential learning for our students

 VIP extends project-based learning beyond a single semester.
 It allows time for students to gain a deeper insight into their field of study and is a wonderful opportunity in a safe environment to develop sought-after professional skills.
 Through VIPs, students interact with the academic’s industry partners (potential employers) and receive course credit.

 As students progress through the courses (ENGG2600, 3600, 4600) their seniority on the project provides them with leadership, management, and mentorship roles that prepare them for the workforce.
-Many of these skills are passed down from academic to graduate student to undergraduate student, creating a sustainable and safe environment for projects to flourish.
+Many of these skills are passed down from academic to graduate to undergraduate student, creating a sustainable and safe environment for projects to flourish.

 UNSW is part of the worldwide Vertically Integrated Projects Consortium spanning 37 universities across 12 countries.